p) Provisions (other than for employee benefits)

 (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.

-(vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries
+(vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(viii) The Company has not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961
+(vii) The Company has not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961

-(ix) The Company have not been declared wilful defaulter by any bank or financial institution or government or any government authority.
+(viii) The Company have not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-(x) The Company has complied with the number of layers prescribed under the Companies Act, 2013.
+(ix) The Company has complied with the number of layers prescribed under the Companies Act, 2013.

-(xi) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year.
+(x) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year.

-(xii) The Company is not a Core Investment Company (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016).
+(xi) The Company is not a Core Investment Company (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016).

-(xiii) The Company has used borrowing for the purpose for which they have been obtained.
+(xii) The Company has used borrowing for the purpose for which they have been obtained.

-NOTE 51.
-'The Company has completed its IPO of 12,723,214 equity shares of face value ' 10 each at an issue price of ' 448 per share (including a share premium of ' 438 per share) and as a result the equity shares of the Company were listed on National Stock Exchange of India Limited ('NSE') and BSE Limited ('BSE') on 29 December 2023.
-The issue comprised of a fresh issue of 7,142,857 equity shares aggregating to ' 3,200.00 and offer for sale of 5,580,357 equity shares by selling shareholders aggregating to ' 2,500.00.
+The Company has completed its IPO of 12,723,214 equity shares of face value ' 10 each at an issue price of ' 448 per share (including a share premium of ' 438 per share) and as a result the equity shares of the Company were listed on National Stock Exchange of India Limited ('NSE') and BSE Limited ('BSE') on 29 December 2023.
+The issue comprised of a fresh issue of 7,142,857 equity shares aggregating to ' 3,200.00 million and offer for sale of 5,580,357 equity shares by selling shareholders aggregating to ' 2,500.00 million.

-The Company has received an amount of ' 2,931.09 (net of IPO expenses of ' 268.91) from proceeds out of fresh issue of equity shares.Out of these proceeds, ' 3.88 is payable to selling shareholders on account of IPO expenses incurred on behalf of the Company.
-The utilization of the net IPO proceeds is summarised below
+The Company has received an amount of ' 2,931.09 million (net of IPO expenses of ' 268.91 million) from proceeds out of fresh issue of equity shares.
+The utilization of the net IPO proceeds is summarized below

 As per our report of even date attached.